-- A. DESIGNATION OF THE FLOODPLAIN ADMINISTRATOR.
+- A. Designation of the Floodplain Administrator.
 The planning director is appointed to administer and implement and enforce this chapter by granting or denying development floodplain permit applications in accordance with its provisions.
-The Floodplain Administrator may delegate authority to implement these provisions. - B. DUTIES AND RESPONSIBILITIES OF THE FLOODPLAIN ADMINISTRATOR.
-Duties of the Floodplain Administrator shall include, but not be limited to: - 1.
-Permit Review.
+The floodplain administrator may delegate authority to implement these provisions. - B. Duties and Responsibilities of the Floodplain Administrator.
+Duties of the floodplain administrator shall include, but not be limited to:

+- 1. Permit Review.
 Review all development permits to determine that: - a.
-The permit requirements of this ordinance have been satisfied; - b.
+The permit requirements of this chapter have been satisfied; - b.
 All required state and federal permits have been obtained; and - c.
 The site is reasonably safe from flooding. - 2.
-USE OF OTHER BASE FLOOD DATA.
-When Base Flood Elevation data has not been provided in accordance with Section 15.04.031(B) the Floodplain Administrator shall obtain, review and reasonably utilize any Base Flood Elevation data available from a federal, state or other source, in order to administer this chapter.
+Use of Other Base Flood Data.
+When base flood elevation data has not been provided in accordance with Section 15.04.031(B) the floodplain administrator shall obtain, review and reasonably utilize any base flood elevation data available from a federal, state or other source, in order to administer this chapter.
 Any such information shall be consistent with the requirements of the Federal Insurance Administrator.
-Where elevation is not available either through the Flood Insurance Study or from another authoritative source, applications for building permits shall be reviewed to assure that proposed construction will be reasonably safe from flooding.
+Where elevation is not available either through the flood insurance study or from another authoritative source, applications for building permits shall be reviewed to assure that proposed construction will be reasonably safe from flooding.
 The test of reasonableness is a local judgment and includes use of historical data, high water marks, photographs of past flooding, etc., where available.
 Failure to elevate at least two feet above grade in these zones may result in higher insurance rates. - 3.
-OBTAIN AND MAINTAIN FOR PUBLIC INSPECTION.
-Obtain and maintain copies of the following for public inspection and make available as needed: - Registered professional engineer, architect, and surveyor certifications required by Section 15.04.050; - b.
+Obtain and Maintain for Public Inspection.
+Obtain and maintain copies of the following for public inspection and make available as needed: - a.
+Registered professional engineer, architect, and surveyor certifications required by Section 15.04.050; - b.
 Records of all variance actions, including justification for their issuance; - c.
 Improvement and damage calculations. - 4.
-NOTIFICATION TO OTHER ENTITIES. - a.
-Whenever a watercourse is to be altered or relocated, notify adjacent communities and the State Coordinating Office prior to such alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administrator through appropriate notification means, and

-- assure that the flood carrying capacity of the altered or relocated portion of said watercourse is maintained. - b.
-Base Flood Elevations may increase or decrease resulting from physical changes affecting flooding conditions.
-As soon as practicable, but not later than six months after the date such information becomes available, the Floodplain Administrator shall notify the Federal Insurance Administrator of the changes by submitting technical or scientific data in accordance with Volume 44 Code of Federal Regulations Section 65.3.
+Notification to Other Entities. - a.
+Whenever a watercourse is to be altered or relocated, notify adjacent communities and the State Coordinating Office prior to such alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administrator through appropriate notification means, and assure that the flood carrying capacity of the altered or relocated portion of said watercourse is maintained. - b.
+Base flood elevations may increase or decrease resulting from physical changes affecting flooding conditions.
+As soon as practicable, but not later than six months after the date such information becomes available, the floodplain administrator shall notify the Federal Insurance Administrator of the changes by submitting technical or scientific data in accordance with Volume 44 CFR Section 65.3.
 Such a submission is necessary so that upon confirmation of those physical changes affecting flooding conditions, risk premium rates and floodplain management requirements will be based upon current data. - c.
 Notify the Federal Insurance Administrator in writing of acquisition by means of annexation, incorporation or otherwise, of additional areas of jurisdiction. - 5.
 Remedial Actions.
-Take actions on violations of this ordinance as required in 15.04.125 herein. - 6.
+Take actions on violations of this chapter as required in Section 15.04.125. - 6.
 Interpretation of Flood Insurance Rate Map (FIRM) Boundaries.
-Make interpretations where needed, as to exact location of the boundaries of the areas of special flood hazards, (for example, where there appears to be a conflict between a mapped boundary and actual field conditions).
+Make interpretations where needed as to exact location of the boundaries of the areas of special flood hazards (for example, where there appears to be a conflict between a mapped boundary and actual field conditions).
 The person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in Section 15.04.110.
+(Ord.
+21-07 § 6, 2021.)